aylinrod/aylinrod/README.md

 ## Hi, I'm Aylin Rodriguez⚡

+## I'm currently learning
+- Machine Learning & Data Science
+- Python
+- SQL

 <!--
 **aylinrod/aylinrod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning ...
+## 🌱 I’m currently learning
 Machine Learning & Data Science
 Python
 SQL